AMG has adopted best practices in corporate governance, including:

 • Active engagement with shareholders

 AMG’s Board of Directors has a highly independent structure, with a non-executive, independent Chair of the Board, and all Committees are composed entirely of independent Directors (with all Audit Committee members considered to be “audit committee financial experts”).
 The Board undertakes annual self-evaluations (across the full Board and within each Committee) and individual director assessments.
 The Board is actively refreshed to maintain a wide array of qualifications, skills, and attributes.
-Four new independent Directors have joined AMG’s Board since the beginning of 2021; all Committee Chairs were rotated in 2024.
+Four new independent Directors have joined AMG’s Board since the beginning of 2021, including a new independent director appointment in each of 2023 and 2024; all Committee Chairs were rotated in 2024.

 Governance and Compensation Practices